-I write romance novels and a life coaching blog.
-I’m a writer, yogi, Argentine tango dancer, opera singer, Southern belle, and Greek-American.
+I’m a life coach, writer, yogi, Argentine tango dancer, opera singer, Southern belle, and Greek-American.
 I was born and raised in Greenwood, Mississippi.
-At a young age I discovered I had a voice and pursued vocal performance throughout her college years.
+At a young age I discovered I had a voice and pursued vocal performance throughout my college years.
 I graduated from Interlochen Arts Academy and Carnegie Mellon University in vocal performance.
 I completed my Masters in Business Administration from the University of Texas at Dallas.

 In 2010 I felt inspiration to publish the conversations I had with my mentor, Rhonda Shasteen, former Chief Marketing Officer at Mary Kay Cosmetics.
 Ever since that time I discovered my zeal for writing, particularly about life coaching.
 I learn so much through the course of life, I find it therapeutic and nourishing to share what I learn with you in hopes that it may help you too.

 I found inspiration though a family story to write a novel about a man who fell in love with a girl and left his country to be with her.

 When I was growing up, one of the highlights of childhood was getting to eat a sausage and egg biscuit.
 We would drive to the Crystal Grill, the family restaurant, and have them for Sunday breakfast.
 Once I grew up, I almost never ate them because they were so unhealthy!
 Now that I'm trying a hig-fat low-carb diet, I've found a new path to having a Sausage and